A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Experiments

 \subsection{Implementation Costs}

-We assess the computational efficiency of our RLT method against existing baselines.
+We evaluate the computational efficiency of our RLT method relative to existing baselines under the same configuration as in \autoref{tab:auc_ours_vs_baselines}.
 As shown in \autoref{tab:implementation_cost}, RLT introduces minimal floating-point operations (FLOPs), parameters, and model size overhead, offering a lightweight, plug-in solution without retraining or external models.
 It is significantly more efficient than SSL-based (Mao et al.\cite{mao2021adversarial}) and graph-based (LNG\cite{abusnaina2021adversarial}) detectors, making it well-suited for real-time and resource-constrained deployments.
+A detailed analysis of this detection overhead across various architectures is provided in \autoref{app:overhead}.